DavidDanso/memento_vault/README.md

 - Access the app via http://localhost:8000
 - Sign up to create your first vault, generate QR codes, and start uploading media.

+Note: I am actively developing new features, so expect frequent updates as the platform continues to improve.